SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 The discretization step in the direction :math:`\alpha` is called :math:`\Delta_{\alpha}`.

 In a position merge cell, step 2 starts by the computation of the minimum :math:`p_{\alpha,min}` and maximum :math:`p_{\alpha,max}` momentum boundaries (also given in :numref:`fig_vranic_particle_merging`).
-The boundaries define the momentum space that is then discretized.
+The momentum boundaries define the limits of the momentum space that we use and discretize.
 The momentum space is divided into momentum cells (of size :math:`\Delta_{\alpha}`) following the discretization (:math:`N_{\alpha}`) given by the user.

 In :program:`Smilei`, we use both a spherical discretization geometry for the momentum